mauroservienti/milestone.github.io/_posts/no-orchstration.md

 ![booking saga choreography diagram](/img/posts/no-orchstration/choreopgraphy.png){:class="img-fluid mx-auto d-block"}

 As you can see, the result is the same.
 The system will ship tickets to customers.
 However, the advantage is that services are autonomous.
 Autonomy allows for independent evolution, which guarantees the respect of the single responsibility principle.
-Imagine a new requirement that introduces a new payment type; it'll only affect the system's payments.
+Imagine a new requirement that introduces a new payment type; it'll only affect the payment service.

 ## Conclusion